Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled My Spiritual Codependence. Please enjoy.

 “What do you mean?
 Don’t you like dogs?”

 “I love dogs but it seems like every other story idea you come up with is about dogs or wolves or some sort of canine.
-Dog stories are well and good but I like to write a variety of stories and frankly, I want to write stories with deeper themes, motives, commentary of the human condition, and a larger statement about life as a whole.
-As much fun as they are to write, dog stories don’t quite do that.”
+Dog stories are well and good but I like to write a variety of stories and frankly, I want to write stories with deeper themes, motives, commentaries of the human condition, and a larger statement about life as a whole.
+Dog stories don’t quite live up to those lofty aspirations as fun as they are to write.”

-“I forgot that you were such a pretentious writer.”
+“I forgot that you were such a pretentious author.”

 “I am not pretentious.
 I just don’t want to perpetually write stories about dogs.”

 “Man, you love to exaggerate.
 You don’t write dog stories that often and you seemed to like my other dog story ideas.
-What about the one with the two neighbors arguing over their dogs?
+What about the one, which one am I thinking of?
+Oh right, the one with the two neighbors arguing over their dogs?
 You seemed to like that one.”

 “I did, but the dogs were simply part of a tapestry that told a larger tale about how two neighbors could triumph over petty differences and attain a mutual understanding.”